fluent-cms/fluent-cms/doc/mkdoc/docs/index.md

 2. **Page Cache**
    Caches the output of rendered pages for quick delivery.

-By default, output caching is disabled in Fluent CMS.
+By default, output caching is disabled in FormCMS.
 To enable it, configure and inject the output cache as shown below:

 ```csharp
 builder.Services.AddOutputCache(cacheOption =>